mozilla/www.ccadb.org/cas/fields.md

 <tr valign="top"><th>Field Name</th><th>What to Enter</th></tr>
 <tr valign="top">
 <td>Revocation Status </td>
-<td> The Common CCADB Policy, says “If an intermediate certificate is revoked, the CCADB must be updated to mark it as revoked, giving the reason why, within 24 hours for a security incident, and within 7 days for any other reason.”
+<td> The CCADB Policy, says “If a subordinate CA certificate is revoked, the CCADB must be updated to mark it as revoked, including the reason for revocation, within seven calendar days of revocation.”
 </td>
 </tr>
 <tr valign="top">